bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

 49. This is likely because of the slight non-determinism of how OpenAI runs the models even with a fixed random seed.

-At any other larger temperature, we would expect deviation which explains all the wiggles on the other runs.
-We also see that the other :code:`gpt-4o` runs with larger temperature did have similar length summaries in the first few iterations but quickly devolved into much shorter ones where I assume it could not make more concise.
+At any other larger temperature, we would expect deviation, which explains all the wiggles on the other runs.
+We also see that the other :code:`gpt-4o` runs with larger temperature did have similar length summaries in the first few iterations, but quickly devolved into much shorter ones where I assume it could not make it more concise.
 The :code:`gpt-3.5-turbo` run's response length drops pretty quickly after the first iteration though.

 All these results aren't too surprising except for the "near" fixed point that